Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Materials and Methods

 \subsubsection{Control Areas}

-We generated control areas (or ``buffer zones'') around the burned areas (e.g. Controls 1 are the polygons enclosing burned areas from 100m to 1km away from the perimeter of the burned areas, Controls 2 are from 1km to 5km away and Controls 3 are from 5km to 10km away, as shown in Fig.~\ref{fig:MAP_cali_aois}), similar to \citet{Goetz2006}, used to estimate counterfactual vegetation indices.
+We generated control areas (or ``buffer zones'') around the burned areas (e.g. Controls 1 are the polygons enclosing burned areas from 100 m to 1 km away from the perimeter of the burned areas and Controls 2 are from 1 km to 5 km away, as shown in Fig.~\ref{fig:MAP_cali_aois}), similar to \citet{Goetz2006}, used to estimate counterfactual vegetation indices.
 In addition, we removed any pixels from control regions that intersected neighbouring burned areas overlapping control region boundaries from our analysis, to avoid biasing estimates of counterfactual vegetation.

 As we will demonstrate in the next sections, the methodology proposed here shows that the combination of aggregated pixels from control areas together with burned regions is suitable for the estimation of wildfire effects, as the estimation of counterfactual vegetation uses information from all control regions on post-wildfire periods, as well as information from both control and burned regions on pre-wildfire periods.
 The use of different control regions ensures that the effects are unaltered by potential spillover wildfire effects on the control regions.